Analysis of market weights under volatility-stabilized market models: Introduction

-Under the additional assumption that each $\delta_i$ is strictly positive, the unique reversible invariant probability law for the market weights under $V(\delta_1, \ldots, \delta_n)$ is given by the multivariate Dirichlet distribution with parameters $(\delta_1, \ldots, \delta_n)$. \end{prop}
+Under the additional assumption that each $\delta_i$ is strictly positive, the unique reversible invariant probability law for the market weights under $V(\delta_1, \ldots, \delta_n)$ is given by the multivariate Dirichlet distribution with parameters $(\delta_1, \ldots , \delta_n)$. \end{prop}

 Finally, we prove a transition density formula for the market weights.
-Since we show that the market weights have the same law as the Wright-Fisher diffusions, it follows that this is the same as the transition density for the Wright-Fisher model which was originally derived by Griffiths in '79 \cite{griffiths79b}.
-Also see Griffiths \cite{griffiths79a}.
-Our proof is novel and follows easily from Proposition \ref{vsmmarket} and suitably changing time.
+Since we show that the market weights have the same law as the Wright--Fisher diffusions, it follows that this is the same as the transition density for the Wright--Fisher model which was originally derived by Griffiths in 1979~\cite{griffiths79b}; see also Griffiths \cite{griffiths79a}.
+Our proof is novel and follows easily from Proposition~\ref{vsmmarket} and suitably changing time.

-\begin{prop} Let $p(t,\xi,y)$ denote the transition density from an initial point $\xi$ to a final point $y$ of the market weights under the VSM model which satisfies the same assumptions as in Proposition \ref{vsmmarket}.
-Then $p(t,\xi,y)$ is given by the formula \eq \en The coefficients $b_m(\cdot)$ can be expressed by the Laplace transform formula which holds for all positive $\rho$: \eq \en Here $\gamma=(d-1)/2$. \end{prop}
+\begin{prop} Let $p(t,\xi,y)$ denote the transition density from an initial point $\xi$ to a final point $y$ of the market weights under the VSM model which satisfies the same assumptions as in Proposition \ref {vsmmarket}.
+Then, $p(t,\xi,y)$ is given by the formula